-Get country-specific instructions and requirements for export to all non-EU countries
+Get country-specific instructions and requirements for export to non-EU countries:

 Requests for export certification of aquatic animal by-products not intended for human consumption are processed by our National Seafood Inspection Laboratory.
 Certificates are issued after verification that all U.S. requirements are met along with any specific requirements of the importing country.
 Email requests to: email@example.com.

 We maintain a database of verified completed seafood inspection certificates.
 To use the system, you will need to know the certificate number, certificate number extension, certificate date, and species.

 The foreign country export requirements provided below are based on information from prior exports, official notifications, and available online websites from each country’s competent authority.
 The information is meant as guidance only, and all exporters should confirm product documentation requirements with the importer and the competent foreign authorities before production for export to a foreign market.
 We assume no liability for the accuracy of this information.

 Information provided in each country's webpage relates to certification requirements for fish and fishery products destined for human consumption.
 Certificates for these countries might include food safety/public health attestations, animal health attestations, or both.
 Email inquiries to NMFS.Seafood.Services@noaa.gov.